E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Quantum_Smolyak/readme.rst

 ..  performance penalties, are threadsafe if needed,...)*

-This module is a MPI parallelization of quantum dynamics with Smolyak algorithm, designed for the general simulation of molecules.
+This module is an MPI implementation of quantum dynamics with Smolyak algorithm, designed for the general simulation of molecules.